-“Hold on to instruction, do not let it go; guard it well, for it is your life.” —Proverbs 4:13 (NIV)
+Keep hold of instruction; do not let go; guard her, for she is your life. —Proverbs 4:13 (ESV)

-Pray for World Vision’s work to feed the hungry.
+Pray for World Vision’s work to feed people who are hungry.

 World Vision, the largest distributor of World Food Programme food aid, continues to be at the forefront of feeding millions of hungry families.
 We work with children, families, and communities around the world to provide nutritional relief in the short term and improved agricultural programs and training in the long term.

 Loving Provider, Isaiah 58:10 tells us that if we give ourselves on behalf of the hungry, then our light will shine in the dark.
 Thank You for those who are shining lights, and please call forth others to make a difference.
 Be a fortress against danger for World Vision’s staff who work in Your name to feed the hungry.
 Continue to use relief workers to bring not only much-needed food but to also show Your love so people can be fed spiritually and physically.

 And if you spend yourselves in behalf of the hungry and satisfy the needs of the oppressed, then your light will rise in the darkness, and your night will become like the noonday. —Isaiah 58:10 (NIV)

-Great Deliverer, we thank You for the precious lives that have been saved.
+Great Deliverer, we pray against the ripple effects of COVID-19.
 We pray that Your love will guide our steps as we continue on the path to eradicating hunger and helping people lift themselves out of poverty.